-Living without slavery had to wait for two interlocking achievements: for the creation of the concept of Individual Rights in the 1600s, and for the advent of the Industrial Revolution in the 1700s.
+Bringing an end to slavery had to wait for two interlocking human achievements: the idea of Individual Rights in the 1600s, and the advent of the Industrial Revolution in the 1700s.

-The end of slavery only arrived when the presence of those two components had become fundamentally and thoroughly integrated into the cultures of the most advanced societies in Europe and North America.
-It was only from that beginning that such notions could then begin to spread outward into the rest of the world.
+The end of slavery only arrived when those two factors had become fundamentally and inextricably a part of the most advanced cultures; i.e., those of Europe and North America.
+It was only from that beginning that those ideas could then slowly spread outward into the rest of the world – a process which still remains uncompleted.

-The Industrial Revolution – which requires its own high level of ethical foundation in order to exist – made slavery economically unfeasible.
+The Industrial Revolution – also a child of the Enlightenment, requires its own high level of ethical foundation in order to exist.
+It made slavery economically unfeasible.
 Mechanization will outperform unwilling human labor in terms of quality, quantity, and cost every time.
+Further, it operates without the brutal treatment that not only instigated acts of rebellion by those enslaved, but also generated revulsion among the general population of the culture.

 In some parts of the world, slavery of both types – for sex and for labor – still currently exists.
 Approximately thirty million people still live in slavery in the present day.

-Except for those people trafficked through criminal networks in the more developed countries, the vast majority living in slavery are in parts of the world where:
+In the more developed countries, slavery occurs primarily through criminal networks.
+The vast majority living in slavery are in parts of the world where:

-the concept of Individual Rights is still unknown or unacknowledged in the local culture;
+the concept of Individual Rights is still unknown or unacknowledged in the local culture, and hence is far from becoming an influential part of that culture;

 Slavery is an animalistic norm.
 It is only with the climb through Humanity’s three stair-steps of individual rights, industrialization, and rational ethics that Humanity moves beyond slavery.